-§ 14-4 Meetings of the joint works and working environment council

-Meetings to deal with environmental matters shall be held at least four times a year.
-A meeting shall be held if demanded by two members elected in accordance with the Regulations relating to organisation, management and participation.
+§ 14-4 Meetings of the joint works and working environment council Meetings to deal with environmental matters shall be held at least four times a year.
+A meeting shall be held if this is required by two members elected in accordance with the Regulations relating to organisation, management and participation.